Tokyo in January : Best Things to Do 2021

 Watching Sumo matches could be the most traditional, exciting and extraordinary experience to have in Japan.
 The national Sumo tournament is held 6 times a year in Japan, and three are held in Tokyo’s Ryogoku Kokugikan Sumo Stadium in January, May and September.

 The season for strawberries starts in January in Japan, and strawberry dessert buffets are available at numbers of hotels in Tokyo including Hilton Tokyo, ANA Intercontinental and Grand Hyatt Tokyo.
 Each hotel offers delicious strawberry desserts with unique and original themes.
-Check out the best strawberry buffets in Tokyo for 2020!
+Check out the best strawberry buffets in Tokyo from the previous year!

 Another amazing way to enjoy delicious strawberries in season is strawberry picking.
 It’s a perfect fun activity for family with small kids, couples and groups!
 There are several strawberry farms (greenhouses) in Kanto area which you can easily access from Tokyo for a day-trip.